-Additionally, I need to point out a few other details that will help you use this book:
+Additionally, we need to point out a few other details that will help you use this book:

 Other margin art: Replicas of some of your camera's buttons and onscreen graphics also appear in the margins of some paragraphs and in some tables.
-I include these to provide a quick reminder of the appearance of the button or option being discussed.
+We include these images to provide quick reminders of the appearance of the button or option being discussed.

-Software menu commands: In sections that cover software, a series of words connected by an arrow indicates commands that you choose from the program menus.
-For example, if a step tells you to "Choose File⇒Print," click the File menu to unfurl it and then click the Print command on the menu.
+Software menu commands: In sections that cover software, a series of words connected by an arrow indicates commands you choose from the program menus.
+For example, if a step tells you, "Choose File⇒Print," click the File menu to unfurl it and then click the Print command on the menu.

 Camera firmware: Firmware is the internal software that controls many of your camera's operations.
-This book was written using version 1.0.9 of the firmware, which was the most current at the time of publication.
+This book was written using version 1.0.6 of the firmware, which was the most current at the time of publication.

-Occasionally, Canon releases firmware updates, and it's a good idea to check the Canon Web site (www.canon.com) periodically to find out whether any updates are available.
+Occasionally, Canon releases firmware updates, and you should check its Web site (www.canon.com) periodically to find out whether any updates are available.
 (Chapter 1 tells you how to determine which firmware version your camera is running.)
-Firmware updates typically don't carry major feature changes - they're mostly used to solve technical glitches in existing features - but if you do download an update, be sure to read the accompanying description of what it accomplishes so that you can adapt my instructions as necessary.
+Firmware updates typically don't carry major feature changes - they're mostly used to solve technical glitches in existing features.
+An exception to this rule is in the new world of high-definition video; some recent Canon firmware updates have included neat and useful video (and sound) recording improvements.
+If you download an update, be sure to read the accompanying description of what it accomplishes so that you can adapt this book's instructions as necessary.